-Born towards the end of the Vietnam War, Xers felt Cold War tensions during the 80s and can remember skirmishes in the Middle East with Desert Storm.
-President Reagan introduced his Strategic Defense Initiative proposal which the media dubbed “Star Wars” — and yes, it was all strangely similar to a video game, but I have to admit to being more into Space Invaders at the time.
-Why, the conflict in the Persian Gulf was famous for media coverage that was strikingly similar to watching a video game.
-As actual war started to resemble video games, the business of video games was in the midst of a major war itself, like the Cola Wars and Burger Wars in the 80s.
-The mighty giant Nintendo was being pushed to its limit by upstart Sega, and it’s a pop culture clash that us Xers will never forget.
+Born towards the end of the Vietnam War, Xers felt Cold War tensions during the ’80s and can remember skirmishes in the Middle East with Desert Storm.
+President Reagan introduced his Strategic Defense Initiative proposal, which the media dubbed “Star Wars.”
+And yes, it was all strangely similar to a video game, but I have to admit to being more into Space Invaders at the time.
+The conflict in the Persian Gulf was famous for media coverage that was strikingly similar to watching a video game.
+As actual war started to resemble video games, the business of video games was in the midst of a major war itself, like the cola wars and burger wars in the ’80s.
+The mighty giant Nintendo was being pushed to its limit by upstart Sega, and it’s a pop culture clash that we Xers will never forget.

-So much so, that it’s the central topic of a recent book, Console Wars: Sega, Nintendo, and the Battle that Defined a Generation.
-It showcases an amazing history of the Wild West of video gaming back in the 80s and 90s when Gen Xers were the targeted consumer for the first time!
+This conflict was such a big deal that it’s the central topic of a recent book, Console Wars: Sega, Nintendo, and the Battle that Defined a Generation.
+It showcases an amazing history of the Wild West of video gaming back in the ’80s and ’90s when Gen Xers were the targeted consumers for the first time!
 (And what sometimes feels like the last time.)

-Then came the Atari invasion (we were actually an Intellivision family—the home gaming system from Mattel), and a whole new batch of games were introduced.
+Then came the Atari invasion (we were actually an Intellivision family—the home gaming system from Mattel), and a whole new batch of games was introduced.
 My cousins and I played Major League Baseball until our fingers bled, and there were many late nights of Pitfall and Frogger as well.
-But then the bottom dropped out of the industry with the crash of 1983, and the market became saturated with bad video games… most notably an E.T. game that was so bad it’s rumored that millions of unsold cartridges were buried in a landfill.
-I played it when I was 10…it was atrocious.
-Around that same time, I could often be found at my local mini mart playing Donkey Kong or eating pizza on a Ms. Pacman table, waiting for the next big thing to arrive.
+But then the bottom dropped out of the industry with the crash of 1983, and the market became saturated with bad video games… most notably, an E.T. game that was so bad it’s rumored that millions of unsold cartridges were buried in a landfill.
+I played it when I was 10, and it was atrocious.
+Around that same time, I could often be found at my local mini-mart playing Donkey Kong or eating pizza on a Ms. Pacman table, waiting for the next big thing to arrive.
 You know, being a classic Xer.

-Much like a Godzilla movie, these Sega giants came from Japan to the United States and fought for control of American living rooms, and the hearts, minds and dollars of the Xer teenagers that lived within.
+Much like a Godzilla movie, these Sega giants came from Japan to the United States and fought for control of American living rooms and the hearts, minds, and dollars of the Gen X teenagers that lived within.
 I won’t give away the ending (which any true gamer knows anyway), but it was a knock-down, drag-out fight to the finish—one that you’ll really only see (or play) on your favorite console.

 What are some of your stories growing up with video games?
 Are there any games you’ll be cozying up to with your family this holiday season?